Shahid199578/Banking-Management/readme.md

    cd flask_app
    ```

+2.For installation instructions, please refer to [installation.md](installation.md).
-2. Ensure Docker and Docker Compose are installed on your system.
+3. Ensure Docker and Docker Compose are installed on your system.
 You can follow the [official Docker installation guide](https://docs.docker.com/get-docker/) if needed.

 ## Docker Setup